 Fix Bluetooth Peripheral Device Driver Error on Windows

 The “Bluetooth Peripheral Device - Driver Not Found” error pops up in Device Manager with a yellow triangle icon, blocking your wireless devices from connecting.
-We tested five fixes on both Windows 10 22H2 and Windows 11 23H2, and the Device Manager update method works in most cases.
+The fixes below apply to Windows 10 and Windows 11, starting with Device Manager because it resolves many missing-driver cases before you move to manufacturer tools.

-• Updating the driver through Device Manager’s automatic search fixes the error about 80% of the time
+- Updating the driver through Device Manager’s automatic search fixes the error in most cases

 #Why Does the Bluetooth Peripheral Device Error Happen?